oracle/weblogic-kubernetes-operator/documentation/3.4/content/faq/resource-settings.md

 - **Guaranteed QoS** (highest priority): If you set a Pod's requests and the limits to equal values, then the Pod will have a `guaranteed` QoS.
 These settings indicate that your Pod will consume a fixed amount of memory and CPU.
 With this configuration, if a Node runs out of shareable resources, then the Node's `kubelet` will evict `best-effort` and `burstable` QoS Pods before terminating `guaranteed` QoS Pods.

 {{% notice note %}}
-For most use cases, Oracle recommends configuring WebLogic Pods with memory and CPU requests and limits, and furthermore, setting requests equal to their respective limits in order to ensure a `guaranteed` QoS.
+For most use cases, Oracle recommends configuring WebLogic Pods with memory and CPU requests and limits, and furthermore, setting requests equal to their respective limits to ensure a `guaranteed` QoS.
 {{% /notice %}}

 {{% notice note %}}